Leadership Insight Series

 A leader playing not to lose tends to set that orientation for the whole team.
 People follow the model.
 When the person at the top hedges, avoids, and optimizes for safety, the team learns that bold moves aren't welcome.
 Innovation slows.
 The people who want to build something tend to go somewhere they can.

-A strategy defined only by what you won't do isn't a strategy — it's a constraint.
+A strategy defined only by what you won't do is a constraint, not a strategy.
 The organization that plays not to lose doesn't stand still.
 It drifts.
 Slowly, and then faster than anyone expected.

 Name which game you're playing.